 For young children and their families, it can be terrifying.
 Today, seven more children will be told they have epilepsy; it will change their lives forever.
 This Purple Day, the money you raise will help more children and their families come to terms with epilepsy, know they are not alone and give them the confidence to deal with their diagnosis.

 Having a son with epilepsy changed our lives.
-I wish that we’d been offered counselling, support dealing with anxiety, help as a family, I hope that someone had sat us down and said ‘I’ve been there, let’s have a coffee?’
-Sadly, all too often like us, you are given a leaflet and told to ‘google’ support groups.
+I wish we’d been offered counselling, support dealing with anxiety, and help as a family; I wished someone had sat us down and said, ‘I’ve been there; let’s have a coffee?’
+Sadly, like us, you are always given a leaflet and told to ‘google’ support groups.

 Was this the same for you?
 Do you wish you’d received more support?
 Do you think things should change?
-Perhaps you are still struggling with your epilepsy or your children?
+Perhaps you are still struggling with your epilepsy or your children’s?